Horn, antler and bone working

-The working of animal horn to make vessels, spoons, combs, pipes and decorative items.
+The working of animal horn, antler and bone to make vessels, spoons, combs, pipes and decorative items.

 |Historic area of significance|